focusreactive/focusreactive.com-front/README.md

 This command will start a development server and allow you to preview your changes in real-time.

-### Building the Main Project for Production
+### Building Main Project for Production

-To build the main project for production, use the following command:
+To build Main project for production, use the following command:

 ```bash
 yarn build